 It was exciting to see many films we’ve loved and supported reach audiences in 2017.
 Several of these releases are now available to watch at home, with more on the way.

 We got behind these projects because we believed in their potential—that they would offer artful insights into the present moment, and make lasting ripples in the cultural conversation.
 Although awards season is upon us, and we’re thrilled to see many of these films recognized, it also means a great deal to us to look at what was unique and remarkable about them without weighing them as (incomparable!) competitors.
 And as they become more widely accessible, we can only imagine how they might be re-interpreted and refracted over time.

-Below is a selection of 2017 releases available to watch at home now and where to find them, as well as a list of those coming soon.
+Below is a selection of 2017 releases available to watch at home now and where to find them.
 We think they all have a bright future.

 On Blu-ray, DVD, Digital, On Demand.

 In Cinereach production Beach Rats, Frankie (Harris Dickenson) is an aimless teenager on the outer edges of Brooklyn.
 He escapes a bleak home life by hanging with delinquent friends and flirting with older men online.
 When the pressure to reconcile his competing desires intensifies, Frankie finds himself hurtling toward irreparable consequences.

 Although often categorized as a “coming-of-age” story, Eliza Hittman’s Beach Rats breaks the mold in how it deals—understatedly, and then devastatingly—with the internal struggle to define oneself in a society where narrow ideals of masculinity prevail.